MicrosoftDocs/security/compass/human-operated-ransomware.md

 Human-operated ransomware is a large and growing attack trend that represents a threat to organizations in every industry.

 Human-operated ransomware is different than commodity ransomware.
 These “hands-on-keyboard” attacks target the organization rather than a single device and leverage human attackers’ knowledge of common system and security misconfigurations to infiltrate the organization.
-The human attackers can navigate the enterprise network and adapt to the environment and it's weak points as they go.
+The human attackers can navigate the enterprise network and adapt to the environment and its weak points as they go.

 Hallmarks of these human-operated ransomware attacks typically include credential theft and lateral movement and can result in deployment of a ransomware payload to high business impact resources the attackers choose.